stargazer33/rss-filter/README.md

 However, the tool can be used for anything else.
 The rss-filter can download RSS/ATOM feeds and filter them based on fulltext search queries (implemented with Lucene).

 This means: in case the information you need exists in form of RSS/ATOM feeds - you can use the rss-filter as an RSS aggregator with your own set of (very flexible) filters.
-The tool ouptuts the *.atom files - you can browse them in your favorite RSS reader (author uses Liferea).
+The tool outputs the *.atom files - you can browse them in your favorite RSS reader (author uses Liferea).

 ## Prerequisites
 * Java 1.7 or higher